dmmar/netascode/README.md

 (for NetBox, GitLab CE, and docker-runner containers)
 * GNS3

-I personally tested on Ubuntu 18.04.2 LTS and PyCharm CE
+I personally tested on Ubuntu 18.04.2 LTS, PyCharm CE, and GNS3.

 For Ubuntu also needs:

 * apt-get install python3-setuptools
 * apt-get install python3-pip

 ### Installation

+### Step -1 (GNS3)

+    To play with project (without any changes in inventory files, playbooks and etc.) you need to have a GNS3 server for all environments or only for one and build exacly the same network which I used for the project.

+    - Topologies images can be found:

+    Ansible/inventories/production/Topologies
+    Ansible/inventories/test/Topologies
+    Ansible/inventories/development/Topologies

+    - GNS3 devices startup-configurations:

+    GNS3/PROD-Startup-CFGs
+    GNS3/TEST-Startup-CFGs
+    GNS3/DEV-Startup-CFGs

 ### Step 0